garyexplains/examples/raspberry_pi_router.md

 ## Assumption
-You have Raspian installed on your Pi and that you can connect to it over Ethernet from your primary LAN (_eth0_).
+You have Raspian installed on your Pi and that its primary LAN (_eth0_) is configured to use DHCP.
+It will likley get its address information from your Internet modem/routers.
+I assume you can connect to it over _eth0_.

 ## Install dnsmasq
 From the command line, run `sudo apt install dnsmasq` to install dnsmasq